adrian-moisa/visual-school/README.md

 **18 - Performance**

-After all, electricity costs money, so you want ot use it wisely that includes also how eficient yor code runs, not to mention that nothing makes an user more angry than a slughis UI.
+After all, electricity costs money, so you want to use it wisely.
+That includes also how eficient yor code runs, not to mention that nothing makes an user more angry than a sluggish UI.

 **19 - Game development**
 Learn what makes games work.
 These techniques can improve your presentational skills to PRO level.
 VR is the future and you need to understand it.